The Bloomberg-Sagol Center for City Leadership at Tel Aviv University

 The year-long program will build critical capabilities in fostering collaboration, using data in decision making, negotiation, crisis management, resident engagement, and generating and implementing innovative ideas through:

-- Executive Education: Mayors and senior leaders will receive instruction in how to build leadership and management skills conducted by Coller School of Business and other Tel Aviv University faculty.
+- Executive Education: Mayors and senior leaders will receive instruction in how to build leadership and management skills conducted by Coller School of Management and other Tel Aviv University faculty.
 The mayors will conclude the year with additional training and networking hosted by Bloomberg Philanthropies and Harvard University in New York City and Boston, in the United States.

 - City Innovation Projects: Each mayor will receive innovation training and support to address an urgent issue facing their city with coaching and technical assistance from Hazira.